Royal Small Arms Factory

-The Royal Small Arms Factory (RSAF) was a UK government-owned rifle factory in Enfield (though some parts were in Waltham Abbey), adjoining the Lee Navigation in the Lea Valley.
+The Royal Small Arms Factory (RSAF), also known by the metonym Enfield, was a UK government-owned rifle factory in Enfield, adjoining the Lee Navigation in the Lea Valley.
+Some parts were in Waltham Abbey.
 The factory produced British military rifles, muskets and swords from 1816.
 It closed in 1988, but some of its work was transferred to other sites.

 The factory designed and manufactured many famous British Army weapons including the Lee–Enfield rifles which were standard equipment during both World Wars.

 History

 The RSAF had its origins in a short-lived Royal Manufactory of Small Arms established in Lewisham in 1807.
-(The site in Lewisham was a mill where armour had been made since the fourteenth century; following its purchase by Henry VIII in 1530, it became known as the Royal Armoury Mills and served his armoury in Greenwich.)
+The site in Lewisham was a mill where armour had been made since the fourteenth century.
+Following its purchase by Henry VIII in 1530, it became known as the Royal Armoury Mills and served his armoury in Greenwich.
 During the Napoleonic War, the increasing demand for large quantities of reliable weapons prompted the Board of Ordnance to look into building a new factory on a larger site.

 Foundation

 The factory was to be located at Enfield Lock on a marshy island bordered by the River Lea and the Lee Navigation.
 The land was acquired in 1812 and the factory completed by 1816.
-The site had the advantages of water-power to drive the machinery and the River Lea Navigation for the transportation by barge of raw materials and finished weapons to the River Thames, 15 miles away to be loaded onto sailing ships.
+The site had the advantages of water-power to drive the machinery and the River Lea Navigation for the transportation by barge of raw materials and finished weapons to the River Thames, 15 miles away, to be loaded onto sailing ships.
 Neighbouring farmland was acquired to become a restricted area to test ordnance from the Royal Gunpowder Mill.

-The RSAF was originally all situated on the east side of the Lea, in the county of Essex in Waltham Abbey parish, Sewardstone hamlet.
+The RSAF was originally all situated on the east side of the Lea, in the Sewardstone hamlet of Waltham Holy Cross parish, in Essex.
 The course of the river was diverted during the life of the factory, and part of the site then fell in Enfield parish.
-Local boundary changes initiated by SI 1993/1141 after it closed transferred the site entirely from Epping Forest (district) to the London Borough of Enfield.
+Local boundary changes initiated by SI 1993/1141 after it closed transferred the site entirely from Epping Forest District to the London Borough of Enfield.

 The original ambitious plans by Captain John By included three mills.
 Later, the engineer John Rennie recommended the construction of a navigable leat.
 The leat was made, although only one mill with two waterwheels was completed.

-In 1816 the barrel branch was transferred from Lewisham; and by 1818 the lock and finishing branches had been moved to the site, enabling the closure of the Lewisham factory.
+In 1816 the barrel branch was transferred from Lewisham.
+By 1818 the lock and finishing branches had been moved to the site, enabling the closure of the Lewisham factory.
 A sword-making department was set up in 1823.